expectedparrot/edsl/docs/questions.rst

 ^^^^^^^^^^^^^^^

 All question types require a `question_name` and `question_text`.
-The `question_name` is a unique Pythonic identifier for a question (e.g., "favorite_color" but not "favorite color").
+The `question_name` is a unique Pythonic identifier for a question (e.g., "favorite_color").
 The `question_text` is the text of the question itself written as a string (e.g., "What is your favorite color?").
 Question types other than free text require a `question_options` list of possible answer options.
-The `question_options` list can be a list of strings, integers or other types depending on the question type.
+The `question_options` list can be a list of strings, integers, a list of lists or other data types depending on the question type.

-For example, to create a multiple choice question where the respondent must select one option from a list of colors, we import the `QuestionMultipleChoice` class and create an instance of it with the required fields:
+For example, to create a multiple choice question where the response should be a single option selected from a list of colors, we import the `QuestionMultipleChoice` class and create an instance of it with the required fields:

 .. code-block:: python